-Amazon stands for huge selection, fair prices and good service.
-This is where you go shopping when everything should be as smooth, fast and easy as possible.
-But with the popularity of Amazon, the security risks are also growing.
-More and more hackers try to crack buyer accounts and then go on a shopping spree at someone else’s expense.
+This is where you go shopping when you want everything to be as smooth, fast, and easy as possible.
+But as Amazon’s popularity continues to increase, so too do the security risks.
+More and more hackers are trying to crack buyer accounts and then go on a shopping spree at someone else’s expense.
 If your Amazon account has been hacked, you need to act quickly.
 Start by following these steps.

 Step 1: Change your Amazon password